tidymodels/cloudstart/README.md

-# Accompanying RMarkdown documents for Tidymodels Start Tutorials
+# cloudstart: R Markdown documents for RStudio Cloud to accompany tidymodels articles

 Each directory contatins a `.Rmd` file that accompanies one of the five [Get Started](https://www.tidymodels.org/start/) articles on [tidymodels.org](https://www.tidymodels.org):